drillby/automatization_of_pc/README.md

 * You need to set up tekore.cfg.
 See https://tekore.readthedocs.io/en/stable/getting_started.html
 * Also you need to set up developer account for Spotify.
 See https://developer.spotify.com
 * Some functions may require Spotify premium account
+* Linux Ubuntu has some problem with try/except and I don't know what to do with, so I recommend using this only on Windows.

 ### Wake on LAN:
 * You need to install wakeonlan package.
 See https://pypi.org/project/wakeonlan/
 * Also it is nessesary to enable WoL function in your BIOS and OS settings.

+### Face recognition:
+* You need to install opencv2 and face_recognition
+* Also you need a webcam.
+*

 ### Amazon Alexa:
 * So far only an idea.